top of page

 Figure 11: Comparison between normal chromosome and Fragile X chromosome (InviTRA, 2022).

-The syndrome gets its name from a mutation that exits in a minor break in one of the arms of the X chromosome, referred to as the fragile site [Figure 11].
+The syndrome gets its name from a mutation that leads to a minor break in one of the arms of the X chromosome, referred to as the fragile site [Figure 11].
 Within the FMR1 gene, there is a specific segment with a repeating genetic sequence known as the CGG trinucleotide.
 In individuals unaffected by Fragile X syndrome, this sequence repeats between 5 and 40 times.
 However, when the number of repeats surpasses this range, it leads to a modification in the gene's genetic code.
 This triggers a cascade of molecular processes that leads to the complete inactivation of the gene and the cessation of its corresponding protein production.
 Furthermore, when the CGG sequence is repeated between 45 and 200 times, it is called a premutation, and individuals with this condition do not develop the disease because the functionality of the gene remains relatively intact, but they can pass it on to their offspring.
 In contrast, those with more than 200 repeats are considered to have a complete mutation, which leads to the development of the disease (Tabolacci et al., 2022).

 FMRP is distributed throughout the body, with the highest concentrations in the brain and testes.
 Its primary role is to selectively bind to approximately 4% of mRNA in the mammalian brain, facilitating the transport of this mRNA from the cell nucleus to presynaptic cell endings.
 Most of these mRNA targets are located in the dendrites of neurons.
 Brain tissue from individuals with Fragile X syndrome and mouse models exhibits irregular dendritic spines, which are crucial for enhancing connections with other neurons.
 As a consequence, these anomalies in synaptic formation and function, along with the development of neural circuits, lead to compromised neuroplasticity, a fundamental aspect of memory and learning (Richter & Zhao, 2021).